Thomas Cornell (settler)

 Thomas Cornell Sr (c.
 1595 – c.
-1655) was one of the earliest settlers of Boston (1638), Rhode Island (1643) and the Bronx and a contemporary of Roger Williams and the family of Anne Hutchinson.
+1655) was one of the earliest settlers of Boston (1638), Rhode Island (1643) and the Bronx, and a contemporary of Roger Williams and the family of Anne Hutchinson.
 He is the ancestor of a number of North Americans prominent in business, politics, and education.

 Biography

-Cornell was born and christened 24 March 1591/92 in Saffron Walden, Essex, England and died in Portsmouth, Rhode Island on 8 February 1654/55.
-He married Rebecca Briggs, born in 1600, on 9 June 1620 at St Mary The Virgin, Saffron Walden.
-First two sons were Richard Cornell (1624-1694) and William Cornell (1627-1673).
-Their son named Thomas Cornell (Jr.) was born October, 1627 in Saffron Walden, Essex, England.
-Thomas Cornell and his family immigrated from England to Boston in 1638 when their son Thomas Cornell (Jr.) would have been age 11.
+Thomas Cornell Sr was probably born about 1595 in Essex, England, and died in Portsmouth, Rhode Island, on 8 February 1654–55.
+There is a concentration of the surname Cornell around Saffron Walden in north west Essex; Thomas would have been among at least 8 children baptised with the name Thomas Cornell in that area during the 1590s.
+Thomas married Rebecca Briggs, born about 1600, in about 1620.
+Their first eight children were baptised at St Mary the Virgin church in Saffron Walden: Sara (bp.
+30 March 1623); William (bp.
+4 April 1625, d.
+1628); Thomas (bp.
+21 October 1627); Rebecca (bp.
+31 January 1629/30); Elizabeth (bp.
+1 May 1631), William (bp.
+9 December 1632), John (bp.
+6 June 1634) and Ann (bp.
+6 August 1635).
+Thomas Cornell and his family immigrated from England to Boston in 1638, when their son Thomas Cornell (Jr.) would have been age 11.
+He and Rebecca then had two more sons, Joshua and Samuel.

 Thomas Cornell was an innkeeper in Boston who was part of the Peripheral Group in the Antinomian Controversy, a religious and political conflict in the Massachusetts Bay Colony from 1636 to 1638.
 Cornell sold his inn in 1643 and left for Rhode Island, where others from the Antinomian Controversy had settled in 1638 after being ordered to leave the Massachusetts Bay Colony.

 Cornell became friends with Roger Williams and co-founded the village of Westchester north of New Amsterdam (later New York City) in 1643.
-He returned to Rhode Island in 1644 and obtained a land grant for 100 acres in Portsmouth, RI on Aquidneck Island that became the Cornell homestead.
+He returned to Rhode Island in 1644 and obtained a land grant for 100 acres in Portsmouth, Rhode Island, on Aquidneck Island which became the Cornell homestead.
 His neighbor was Edward Hutchison, a son of Anne Hutchinson from the Antinomian Controversy.

 In 1646, Cornell was granted a patent on an area of about four square miles that later became part of The Bronx.
 It was bounded by Westchester Creek, the Bronx River, village of Westchester and the East River and was called Cornell's Neck.
 The area is now known as Clason Point.